Every new dev marketing hire should write docs

 This is especially true for product marketers.
 You must understand your customer's needs intimately.
 You must also deeply understand the product's technical features and benefits to create revenue generating value proposition.

-I wrote all general reference docs except the API documentation, which was and still is the domain of the engineering team.
+I wrote all general reference docs except the API documentation (which was the domain of the engineering team) for the open source TinyMCE editor.